JonathanKise/6502-Assembly-Interpreter/README.md

 Certainly!
-Here’s a nicely formatted version of your code and the 6502 assembly instruction set for a GitHub README:
+Here’s a reformatted version that explains the project can run the 6502 instruction set in Node.js and includes an example of the code that can be written:

 ---

-# 6502 Assembly Code Examples
+# 6502 Assembly in Node.js

-This repository contains example code snippets for the MOS Technology 6502 assembly language, demonstrating various instructions and behaviors.
+This project allows you to run the 6502 instruction set in a Node.js environment.
+Below is an example of the kind of assembly code you can write and execute using this project.

 ## Usage

+Clone the repository and follow the setup instructions to run 6502 assembly code.
 Change the `JMP TESTX` instruction to the desired test to see the corresponding behavior.

 ```assembly
 JMP TEST4  ; CHANGE THIS VALUE TO SET WHAT GETS TESTED